FrameworkComputer/linux-docs/Enhanced-WiFi-Analyzer/README.md

 A comprehensive WiFi analysis and troubleshooting tool that diagnoses connectivity issues, optimizes performance, and provides distribution-specific fixes for modern Linux systems.
 Features DFS radar interference detection, WiFi 7/6E support, and modern VPN integration.

+## ⚠️ Framework Support Disclaimer

+**Before implementing any power management changes recommended by this tool, please verify with Framework Support first.**

+While the Enhanced WiFi Analyzer provides valuable diagnostic information and generates safe configuration scripts, power management settings should only be modified when addressing specific connectivity issues.
+The tool may recommend disabling PCIe ASPM (Active State Power Management) or NetworkManager power saving features, but these changes should only be applied if:

+1. **You are experiencing actual WiFi connectivity problems** (disconnections, micro-dropouts, poor roaming)
+2. **The analysis clearly identifies power management as the root cause**
+3. **Framework Support has reviewed your specific situation and confirmed the recommendation**

+### Why This Matters

+Power management features exist for good reasons - they extend battery life and reduce heat generation.
+Disabling them unnecessarily can impact your system's efficiency without providing any benefits.
+The diagnostic tools help identify *potential* power management conflicts, but not every detection requires action.

+### Recommended Workflow

+1. **Run the analysis** to identify potential issues: Run the script per the instructions.
+2. **Document your specific symptoms** (connection drops, poor performance, etc.)
+3. **Contact Framework Support** with both your symptoms and the tool's findings
+4. **Apply recommended changes only** after confirmation from Support
+5. **Test thoroughly** and revert changes if they don't resolve your specific issues

+### Contact Framework Support

+[Contact](https://framework.kustomer.help/contact/support-request-ryon9uAuq) - Ask to send your findings to the Linux Support Team

+Remember: These diagnostic tools are designed to help identify issues, not automatically fix them.
+Always verify recommendations with Framework Support before making system changes.

 ## 📚 Table of Contents

 - [🚀 Key Features](#-key-features)